PROBATE ATTORNEY & PROBATE ADMINISTRATION

 In an informal and formal probate procedure, the court appoints a personal representative or special administrator who is given the authority to essentially step into the decedent’s shoes and wrap up their business affairs and distribute their property.
 The personal representative may be supervised by the court or conduct the administration without supervision, but is considered a fiduciary for purposes of dealing with the decedent’s property.

-Colorado requires that a personal representative notify (by publication in a local newspaper or by mail) any possible and known creditors of the decedent, and to pay legitimate claims.
+Colorado law requires that the personal representative notify potential creditors during the probate administration period (by publication in a local newspaper or by mail) any possible and known creditors of the decedent, and to pay legitimate claims.
 During the creditors’ period, the personal representative will likely deal with valuing, consolidating, and/or liquidating the estate’s assets.
 After the creditors’ period is over, the personal representative may make distributions to creditors, heirs, and/or beneficiaries.
 An estate can close once all of the assets are transferred out of the decedent’s name, all legitimate claims are satisfied, all beneficiary interests are satisfied, and applicable tax returns are filed and paid.

 The court will appoint a personal representative (formerly called an “executor”) and issue letters, or a document that evidences the personal representative’s authority to administer a decedent’s estate.
 The personal representative has many duties, rights, and responsibilities, including the ability to open and maintain an estate bank account; to sell, transfer, or encumber real property; to sell and/or transfer assets; to consolidate bank accounts; and to deal with creditors.